Post-Doctoral Fellowship and PhD Studentship in Computer Vision, Machine Learning and Photogrammetry

 • 3D Computer Vision;

 The position is for two years.
 The salary for this position is competitive and the starting date is flexible.

 PhD Studentships: Applicants for the PhD are required to have finished, or be close to finishing, their Master’s degree or equivalent, in geomatics engineering, electrical engineering, or computer science.
-The PhD students appointed to this position will be expected to start his/her doctoral research program from May 1st, 2019 or September 1st, 2019.
+The PhD students appointed to this position will be expected to start his/her doctoral research program from.

 Candidates with the following qualifications are encouraged to apply: